Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Sign indicating the 20 miles scenic drive

 This signpost indicates the 20 mile paved scenic drive in Capitol Reef.
-This is just another example that everything is quaint and pretty at Capitol Reef, even the road signs.
+It’s just another example of how everything is quaint and pretty inside this park, even the road signs.

 Ford SUV parked along a section of the scenic drive in Capitol Reef for a photo